 If you're doing development for SpriteTile and want to create SpriteTile level files outside of Unity, the file format specifications can be found here.

-SpriteTile requires Unity 5.2.2 or later, and works with Unity 2017.
+SpriteTile requires Unity 5.2.2 or later, and works with Unity 2017 and Unity 2018.
 Several licenses are available to suit your needs, starting at US$29.90.
 Source code is included, works on all platforms including mobile.

 If you have any questions or comments, you can use one of these methods:

 “I'm more than happy with my purchase, works as advertised and saved me a lot of hours :)”